Chiefs’ defense gets tough practice test: their own offense

 KANSAS CITY, Mo.
-(AP Wire) — Kansas City Chiefs head coach Andy Reid always has been an offensive-minded coach and leaves most of the defense up to Chiefs defensive coordinator Steve Spagnuolo.
+(AP) — Kansas City Chiefs head coach Andy Reid always has been an offensive-minded coach and leaves most of the defense up to Chiefs defensive coordinator Steve Spagnuolo.

 And does Spags ever have his job cut out for him.